svkucheryavski/svelte-plots-basic/README.md

 ## News

+### 3.4.0

+* Added the `plotActions` property to `Axes` for adding custom buttons to the download panel.
+* Added advanced validation for axis limits, text-label positions, heatmap breaks, and custom plot actions.
+* Fixed text-label positioning and rotation when individual positions are provided.
+* Fixed heatmaps with automatic, custom, or constant-value breaks.
+* Added support for rectangular and constant-height 3D meshes.
+* Improved PNG, SVG, and clipboard export by serializing a clone instead of modifying the visible plot.
+* Fixed the advanced PNG export dialog so a default resolution is always selected, falling back to 300 dpi when necessary.
+* Prevented plot controls from submitting an enclosing HTML form.
+* Added package validation before publishing and synchronized Svelte 5 peer-dependency metadata.
+* Fixed conditionally rendered axes, boxes, and legends so their parent state is cleared when they are removed.
+* Improved heatmap interval processing and added automatically generated colormaps with more than 16 colors.
+* Fixed `TextLegend` positioning at zero and strengthened finite-range validation for 3D axes.
+* Reduced reactive and repeated allocation overhead for axis configuration, text measurement, PNG export, and colormap generation.
+* Added dependency-free regression tests and made them run automatically before packaging.
+* Documented the trust requirements for labels rendered as SVG/HTML markup.

 ### 3.3.0

 * Added advanced "save as PNG" option where user can select size and resolution of the image as well as change the filename.